filecoin-project/FIPs/FIPS/fip-xxxx-deal-collateral.md

 This is a disproportionate cost/disincentive to storing data for clients that have not undergone Filecoin Plus allocation processes, which raises the amount that SPs must charge those clients in order to break even on storage services.
 A further motivation for this proposal is to remove this disproportionate cost in relation to block rewards for alternative storage applications.

-(Note: we could also adjust the built-in market's calculation to use QA Power in this FIP, if desired)

 ### 2. Remove built-in market balances from the network circulating supply calculation
 Given its cost and limitations, it is unlikely that the built-in market actor will account for